 - Choose dairy products containing less lactose, such as yogurts and hard or aged cheeses.

 - Opt for milk and dairy products without lactose or with a reduced lactose content.

-It is also important to ensure that individuals with lactose intolerance meet their calcium and vitamin D needs.
+It is also important to ensure that lactose intolerant individuals meet their calcium and vitamin D needs.
 This can be done through diet and / or supplementation.
-Finally, the strategies listed above are general recommendations, it is always best to consult a dietitian to obtain personalized nutritional recommendations based on your specific needs.s.
+Finally, the strategies listed above are general recommendations, it is always best to consult a dietitian for personalized nutritional recommendations based on your specific needs.

 Bouthillier, Lise.
 January 2019.
 Diseases of the digestive tract.
 NUT 2047 Clinical nutrition 2.
 Montreal: University of Montreal.al.